jnozzi/cocoadev.com/SiteContent/General/BetterArticleTextLayout.markdown

 ----

 Looks like this very good idea died quietly.
-I have employed this [[PageReanimator]] (TM) technology to bring it back into the public consciousness.  (cf "He's not completely dead, just MOSTLY dead!" -- Miracle Max, ''The Princess Bride'' )
+I have employed this General/PageReanimator (TM) technology to bring it back into the public consciousness.  (cf "He's not completely dead, just MOSTLY dead!" -- Miracle Max, *The Princess Bride* )

 ----

-I've reverse engineered your [[PageReanimator]] and would like to use it to re-suggest putting code styles into a TEXTAREA.
+I've reverse engineered your General/PageReanimator and would like to use it to re-suggest putting code styles into a TEXTAREA.
 This would let people scroll through code while still seeing the surrounding (non code) comments.

 ----

-The only one who can do this is [[StevenFrank]] or one of his cohorts.
+The only one who can do this is General/StevenFrank or one of his cohorts.
 Why doesn't someone (not me) e-mail him and find out what can be done?

 Or even better, download the code, make it work, and give a patch back.

 ----

-mmmmm....30 inch flat panel.... aaaaahhhhhh..... ''blink'' ''blink'' oh yeah a REAL solution for the average guy... ummm that TEXTAREA thing sounds good...
+mmmmm....30 inch flat panel.... aaaaahhhhhh..... *blink* *blink* oh yeah a REAL solution for the average guy... ummm that TEXTAREA thing sounds good...
 It would also make reading the code verrah nice...

 ----

-  I forwarded my message about the behavior of <code> blocks and question about whether the implementation guidelines for browsers should be changed to the mozilla-layout and camino-dev lists, and this is what I got back.
+  I forwarded my message about the behavior of      blocks and question about whether the implementation guidelines for browsers should be changed to the mozilla-layout and camino-dev lists, and this is what I got back.
 I don't know enough about CSS to know what exactly this would do, but I thought someone here might..

 (from mozilla-layout)
 The problem is that it is in a table.
 By default tables expand if they are too small.
 What you can try is using the overflow css command on the td tag.